wemmm/labyrinths/README.md

 ```
 # Approach

 According to the text, there are 640 books per hexagon (32 books * 20 shelves) and each book has 410 pages with 3200 characters on each one, separated into 40 lines of 80 letters.
 I think the best first step is to start with the smallest unit of the program, which in this case would be a randomly generated character (including spaces, commas and full stops), which can then be expanded to a line, a page and then a book.
 Then the book can be expanded to a shelf, a hexagon and finally a library.
+The user can then spend infinity trying to find meaning.

 There's something quite thematically appropriate about inferring the library via its smallest component.

 # Tech I'm Using:

+* Node.js & Express
-* Ruby
+* Javascript
-* Sinatra
+* Jasmine
 * HTML & CSS